yanpanlau/yanpanlau.github.io/_posts/2016-10-11-Torcs-Keras.md

 So how to solve this problem?
 I recalled myself when I first learnt driving in Princeton many years ago, my teacher told me do not hit the brake too hard and also try to **feel** the brake.
 I apply this idea into TORCS with a **stochastic brake** : During the exploration phase, I hit the brake 10% of the time (feel the brake) while 90% of time I don't hit the brake.
 Since I only hit the brake 10% of the time the car can get some velocity therefore it won't stuck in a poor local minimum (car not moving) while at the same time it can learn how to brake.

 The third video shows that the "stochastic brake" allows AI agent accelerate very fast in a straight line and brake properly before the turn.
-I like this driving action as it is much more closed to human behaviour.
+I like this driving action as it is much more closer to human behaviour.

 {:refdef: style="text-align: center;"}
 {% include brake.html id=JqQd5Bqgedo %}